-Do this for each cell in the layout and you’re done!
-No resizing or watermarking needed since it’s all set up in the template settings.
+Do this to each cell in the layout, and that’s it!
+You don’t need any resizing or watermarking since it’s all set up in the template settings.

-When you’re happy with your chosen photos, click on “Print to File…” at the bottom right column.
-This will open up a window for you to select where to save your Lightroom collage and what to name it.
+When you’re happy with your chosen photos, click on ‘Print to File…’ in the bottom right column.
+It opens up a window for you to select where to save your Lightroom collage and what to name it.

-Once you put in a little effort to create your collage templates, it gives you a quick and easy way to create collages without ever leaving Lightroom!
+It’s worth investing a little effort and mastering collages in Lightroom.
+This gives you a quick and easy way to create collages without needing to leave Lightroom.